-{\bf Acknowledgements.} JE and AR were partially supported by DMS-1906414 and DMS-2203312.
+JE and AR were partially supported by DMS-1906414 and DMS-2203312.
 JE was also partially supported by the Georgia Institute of Technology's Elaine M. Hubbard Distinguished Faculty Award.
 LP was partially supported in part by a Sloan Fellowship, a Clay Fellowship, and the Simons collaboration ``New structures in low-dimensional topology''.
 Part of this work was done during Graduate Student Topology and Geometry Conference in 2022.
 JE, HM and AR are grateful to Georgia Tech for the support during this conference.
 The authors thank Paolo Lisca and Andrea Parma for helpful correspondence about Theorem~\ref{thm:LiscaParma}, and Nicki McGill, B\"ulent Tosun, and Morgan Weiler for useful conversations about several aspects of this paper.
 The authors also appreciate Charles Livingston for a helpful comment on a rational open book decomposition.
 The authors are grateful to the referee for helpful comments.